Coveo-Turbo/date-range-picker/README.md

 4. Include the component in your template as follows:

-Place the component after the last tab in the `coveo-tab-section`
+Place the component in your markup:

 ```html
 <div class="CoveoDateRangePicker"></div>